Travels & Adventures with three Siberian Huskies

 For the first time in almost a month, the temperature has been above freezing.
 So we decided to do a group walk with our neighbors Baloo, Button and Diane…

-At home with Cabela & Ravyn – the seasons first snowfall –
+At home with Cabela and Ravyn

 January 10 brought the first winter’s snowfall to the mountains of western North Carolina – six inches of beautiful white slippery powder.
 Cabela and Ravyn were both sitting by the door gazing impatiently out at the layer of white powder that had blanketed the forest floor.
 When the old man finally got ready, “geeeesh old man!!! ….what’s with all the layers of clothes?”
 “Hey!
 I don’t have the fur you girls have”, the three of us bounded out the door and off they went, dragging me behind.